Are you looking for a way to switch or convert custom post types in WordPress?

 Switching Multiple Post Types With the Bulk Actions Option

-You can also change the post type for multiple posts at once using the Bulk Actions setting.
+You can also change post types for multiple posts at once using the Bulk Actions setting.

-First, you must visit the Posts » All Posts page from the WordPress admin sidebar and then select all of the posts where you want to change the post type.
+First, you must visit the Posts » All Posts page from the WordPress admin sidebar.
+Here, select all of the posts where you want to change the post type on your WordPress website.

-After that, just choose the ‘Edit’ option from the ‘Bulk Actions’ dropdown menu at the top and then click on the ‘Apply’ button.
+After that, just choose the ‘Edit’ option from the ‘Bulk Actions’ dropdown menu at the top.
+Then, click on the ‘Apply’ button.

 From here, select the post type that you want to apply to your content from the ‘Post Type’ dropdown menu at the bottom.